algotrade-course/Group7/README.md

 # Group7

+# Abstract

+This project presents a trading strategy for **VN30 Index Futures (VN30F1M)** based on the phenomenon that price divergences from the 50-period simple moving average (SMA50) will revert to the mean, while strong breakouts with high volume will indicate momentum.
+The strategy blends both **mean-reversion** and **momentum-based** strategies using indicators such as SMA50, Bollinger Bands, and volume analysis.
+Positions are started with entry signals that correspond to price departures and confirmation breakouts with clearly defined stop-loss and take-profit conditions.
+The simulation results indicate that by employing both the strategies in combination, decision-making and returns are maximized under varying market conditions.

+# Introduction

+In the context of Vietnam's fast-growing financial market, VN30 Index Futures (VN30F1M) trading is not only a moneymaking prospect but also a money-draining risk due to its volatility and high liquidity.
+This project was motivated by the need to develop a rule-based trading strategy that can reliably capitalize on price trends, particularly **mean reversion** and **momentum breakout activity** observed across technical indicators like moving averages and Bollinger Bands.

+To achieve this, we applied a **mean-reversion** and **momentum-based** hybrid trading strategy, experimented through extensive backtesting against historical market data.
+Our algorithm incorporates position sizing, take-profit and stop-loss rules, and performance metrics such as Sharpe ratio and maximum drawdown.
+The aim of the project is to identify and optimize trading parameters that yield stable and profitable results, thus helping algorithmic traders make informed decisions in the VN30F1M futures market.

 # Data

 The data using in this project is tick data of VN30F1M from 2020-12-18 to 2023-12-21.
 After being collected from the Algotrade database, the data is aggregated to time interval of 1 minute.